hclbaur/sdt-core/README.md

 		}
 	}

 As you can see the transform reads like a scripting language if you are already familiar with SDA and XPath.
-The example reads an 'addressbook' in SDA format and produces a new SDA document with the same data in a different format.

-I do not expect you to grasp the SDT syntax at a glance, so please refer to the [tutorial](docs/TUTORIAL.md) for a detailed explanation.
+I do not expect you to grasp the SDT syntax at a glance, so please refer to the [tutorial](docs/TUTORIAL.md) and [specification](docs/SPECIFICATION.md) for details.

 ## Running the demo